ConvFormer: Revisiting Transformer for Sequential User Modeling: Experiments

 \subsubsection{1-vs-99 test test on public datasets}

-The overall results on 1-vs-99 test sets are reported in \autoref{tab:main_table}.
-To summarize our observations: \begin{itemize}[leftmargin=*] \item Sequential models outperform non-sequential methods (PopRec, FM and AutoInt), demonstrating the significance of modeling the item ordering.
-SAR-based models like SASRec and GCSAN achieve better performance over RNN-based models (\eg GRU4Rec), CNN-based models (\eg Caser) and GNN-based models (\eg SRGNN).
-The superiority can be attributed to its lightweight architecture with large receptive field, meeting the criteria (2) and (3) in Section~\ref{sec:crit}.
-Additionally, FMLP-Rec outperforms other baseline methods, which could be attributed to the unique sensitivity of its filter layer to item order, substantiating the efficacy of the criterion (1). \item ConvFormer surpass baselines by a significant margin on four datasets.
-In addition, the all-convolution architecture of ConvFormer is computationally efficient and parallelizable, making it efficient for training and inference, as discussed in Appendix~\ref{sec:speed}.
-Thus, ConvFormer proves to be an effective and efficient solution to sequential user modeling. \end{itemize} \textbf{Adhering to the criteria proposed, even a very simple model can outperform many sophisticated solutions and achieve leading performance}, validating the efficacy of the proposed criteria remarkably.
+The results using the 1-vs-99 test protocol are reported in \autoref{tab:main_table}.
+To summarize our observations: \begin{itemize}[leftmargin=*] \item Sequential models outperform non-sequential methods such as PopRec, FM and AutoInt, which underscores the importance of item ordering information.
+SAR-based models like SASRec and GCSAN achieve better performance over RNN-based (\eg GRU4Rec), CNN-based (\eg Caser) and GNN-based models (\eg SRGNN), which can be attributed to their lightweight architecture and large receptive field, aligning with criteria (2) and (3) from Section~\ref{sec:crit}.
+Furthermore, FMLP-Rec outperforms other baseline methods, which could be attributed to the unique sensitivity of its filter layer to item order, substantiating the efficacy of the criterion (1). \item ConvFormer significantly outperforms most baseline models across four datasets, with most differences being statistically significant.
+In addition, the all-convolution architecture of ConvFormer is both computationally efficient and parallelizable, making it efficient for training and inference, as discussed in Appendix~\ref{sec:speed}.
+Thus, ConvFormer proves to be an effective and efficient solution to sequential user modeling.
+The superiority of ConvFormer demonstrates that adhering to the criteria proposed, \textit{even a very simple model can outperform many sophisticated solutions and achieve leading performance}, thereby validating the efficacy of the proposed criteria. \end{itemize}